aquaprotocol/doc/README.md

 The AquaProtocol is a project dedicated only to the Chainlink Virtual Hackathon 2021.
 And there is nothing to do with real projects with similar names.

 ### Description
 The AquaProtocol is the decentralized investment platform where potential customers can deposit assets in a fiat currency or a cryptocurrency and then invest in the art, papers, or buy insurance.
+Purchases are possible in euro.
+For a money exchange between euro and national currency works the Chainlink oracle.
-During the fiat, deposition has used an oracle with the Open Banking API.
+During the fiat, deposition is used an oracle with the Open Banking API.
 The Core of the protocol is inspired by the AAVE solution.

 ### Important aspect: